MicrosoftDocs/sql-docs/docs/big-data-cluster/change-azdata-password.md

 [!INCLUDE[big-data-clusters-banner-retirement](../includes/bdc-banner-retirement.md)]

-Whether or not the [!INCLUDE[ssbigdataclusters-ss-nover](../includes/ssbigdataclusters-ss-nover.md)] operates with Active Directory integration, `AZDATA_PASSWORD` is set during deployment.
+Whether or not your [!INCLUDE[ssbigdataclusters-ss-nover](../includes/ssbigdataclusters-ss-nover.md)] operates with Active Directory integration, `AZDATA_PASSWORD` is set during deployment.
 It provides a basic authentication to the cluster controller and master instance.
 This document describes how to manually update `AZDATA_PASSWORD`.

 ## Change AZDATA_PASSWORD for controller